elamaran619/amazon-quicksight-user-guide/doc_source/kpi.md

 1. In the **Visual types** pane, choose the KPI icon\.

-1. From the **Fields list** pane, drag the fields you want to use to the appropriate field wells\.
+1. From the **Fields list** pane, drag the fields that you want to use to the appropriate field wells\.
 You must use measure fields as indicated by the target field well\.
 If you choose to use a dimension field as a measure, the **Count** aggregate function is automatically applied to it to create a numeric value\.

    To create a KPI, drag a measure to the **Value** field well\.
 To compare that value to a target value, drag a different measure to the **Target value** field well\.